From entire genomes to specific mutations

-With whole exome sequencing (WES), all Exon coding regions of the human genome are sequenced.
+With whole exome sequencing (WES), all exon coding regions of the human genome are sequenced.
 WES reveals all somatic and germline mutations, but also copy number variations and fusion genes in the gene coding regions of the genome.
-Our analyses can reveal genetic disorders, food- or drug intolerance but also inheritance information.
+Our analyses can reveal genetic disorders, food or drug intolerance but also inheritance information.
 Exome sequencing is ideal for comprehensive genetic analyses at relatively low costs.
-Our service is also availble for material from liquid biopsies or FFPE.
+Our service is also available for material from liquid biopsies or FFPE.

 We apply the latest Sure SelectXT Technology (Agilent) or Illuminas Nextera Rapid Capture method.

 Specific regions of interest can be enriched using custom gene panels or other enrichment procedures.
 Thanks to our robotics pipeline, we can process hundreds of samples in parallel for highly cost efficient analysis of targets, e.g. tumor genes.

 For the analysis of unknown genomes, GenXPro employs a hybrid sequencing strategy, combining long PacBio reads with Illumina reads to produce the best possible and accurate assemblies at the lowest costs.
 By applying different amplification regimes, hard-to-sequence genomic regions (e.g. GC and AT rich regions) are equally covered.
 We also use reduced representation strategies which improve the results drastically.

 We offer whole genome sequencing at different coverages for the genome wide detection of mutations and the analysis of copy-number variations (CNVs) in human and other genomes.